GhostVaibhav/vupdate/README.md

 ## Installation

 For Windows users, builds are published.
-For Linux and Mac users that process would take some time to setup.
-So, for the meanwhile, please BIY (i.e Build it Yourself).
+For Linux and Mac users, the installation procedure is a little different and it is mentioned in the [Releases](https://github.com/GhostVaibhav/vupdate/releases/latest) page itself.

 ## Development